What is the Magnus Expansion?: Crossed morphisms

 Let $\h$ and $\g$ be two Lie algebras and $\alpha\co \g \to \der(\h)$ be a morphism of Lie algebras.
 Note that the existence of such a morphism is equivalent to the existence of a $\g$-action on $\h$.
 In a similar way to the group case, the direct sum $\h\oplus \g$ can be endowed with a structure of a Lie algebra.
 Explicitly, for all $y,y'\in \h$ and for all $x,x'\in \g$ the bracket

 satisfies the Jacobi identity.
 We denote by $\h\rtimes_\alpha \g=(\h\oplus\g,[-,-])$ the resulting Lie algebra.
-It is an extension of $\g$ by $\h$.
+It is an extension of $\g$ by $\h$, usually called the semi-direct product of $\g$ and $\h$, see also Lemma \ref{lem:semdirG}.
 In other words, one has the following short exact sequence of Lie algebras